I'm the daughter of a famous Israeli nightclub owner.

 My commitment to nurturing Jewish education didn't end within the classroom.
 As the years passed, I realized a pressing need for comprehensive and engaging Jewish educational resources.
 Recognizing this gap, I decided to embark on a new endeavor – to create Jewish educational materials that would empower other teachers in their mission to inspire the next generation.

-Today, I am the proud owner of a Alef Bet Games, a small business specializing in crafting Jewish educational resources on Jewish holidays, Tefillah Education, the Hebrew language, and of course, Israel.
+Today, I am the proud owner of Alef Bet Games, a small business specializing in crafting Jewish educational resources on Jewish holidays, Tefillah Education, the Hebrew language, and of course, Israel.
 Through innovative and interactive materials, I aim to make Jewish education enjoyable and accessible for educators worldwide.

 It brings me immense joy to know that my work shapes young minds and hearts, just as my father's stories shaped mine.
 I am driven by the belief that educating the younger generation about their roots and traditions is the key to preserving our cultural heritage and strengthening our community.